Bcdirito/good_work_back/README.md

   1. If you have successfully installed the gems and migrated the databases, type in "rails s" and hit enter.

   2. If this is successful, you will be on Ruby on Rails.

+## Debugging Notes
+  1. This app requires Ruby version 2.6.0.
+If you are using an earlier version, starting up the server will cause an error.
+To fix this, simply type "rvm default 2.6.0" in your terminal and hit enter.
+You will now be using this version.

+  2. If you need to update to a more current version of ruby, simply type in "brew install ruby".
+You can then check to see what version you are running by typing in "ruby -v".
+If it is an earlier version than 2.6.0, type in "rvm default 2.6.0".
+You should now be able to run the server.